We have rooms available in Horton Halls, our university-managed housing facility. Learn more and apply now.

 Louise’s research interests include improving outcomes in neonatal sepsis, particularly in low- and middle- income settings, and strategic antibiotic trials.

-Louise has a particular interest in coagulase negative staphylococci (CoNS) which were the focus of her PhD.
+Louise has a particular interest in coagulase negative staphylococci (CoNS) which was the focus of her PhD.
 Her research has included investigating outcomes in septic neonates by CoNS species, as well as characterising resistance patterns by species including evaluating vancomycin heteroresistance in invasive isolates.

 Research Group